APPIAHTECH/PersonalAssistant/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 This is a small version of Cortana.
-A personal assistnat system.
+A personal assistant system.
 Given a reference context text (paragraph) and a question it returns the answer within the paragraph.
 The bot can only respond to economic inequality questions.
 This can be scaled by given more references, therefore the bot can have more knowledge about many topics, hence can respond to much more questions.

 Example: